Faculty and staff resources

 Do you need to make updates to your CV, bio or other directory information?

-Information on the profile pages can come from various sources including UF, Warrington and Watermark Faculty Success (formerly Digital Measures) data, as well as our Newsroom.
+Information on the profile pages can come from various sources including UF, Warrington and Faculty Excellence and Advancement (FEA) data, as well as our Newsroom.
 As faculty and staff of Warrington, you can edit some of your own information.
 Knowing where the information is coming from and who to contact for help is the key.

 Designated directory editors can make edits for people in their unit.
 In addition to what you can edit, they can also make some changes to positions, titles and affiliations.